Runn-Fast/blog/toggl_timesheets/README.md

 When working with the Runn API we will often need to provide a reference to a particular project or person.
 People and projects have names, but names can change or be spelt in slightly different ways.
-Instead we will be referenceing objects by their unique ID.
+Instead, we will be referencing objects by their unique ID.

 We will be entering the Toggl ID of each person and project into Runn as an